-- (1) Improved assessments of property insurability and assist in determining adequacy of insurance and accurate premium for each risk; - (2) Increased total number of properties inspected annually while lowering the average cost per policy; - (3) Efficient use of budgeted inspection dollars by more specifically targeting properties requiring onsite inspection; - (4) Identification of potential building code non-compliance and unrepaired damage; and - (5) Identification of other underwriting concerns related to the general condition of the structure.
+- (1) Improved assessments of property insurability and assistance in determining adequacy of insurance and accurate premium for each risk; - (2) Increased total number of properties inspected annually while lowering the average cost on a per policy basis; - (3) Efficient use of inspection dollars by more effectively identifying properties requiring onsite inspection; - (4) Identification of unrepaired damage and potential building code non-compliance; and - (5) Identification of other underwriting concerns related to the general condition of the structure.

-This program is being executed in conjunction with Claims and leverages resources across the organization.
-Additional benefits of the program include positive impacts on downstream claims loss costs, processing time and reduced opportunities for fraud.
-The Claims Department also utilizes the high-resolution photos and roof measurements in the Claims process.
+This program is being carried out in collaboration with Claims and uses resources from across the organization.
+Additional benefits of the program include reduced opportunities for fraud; a positive impact on downstream claims loss costs; and improved processing times.
+The Claims Department also uses the high-resolution photos and roof measurements in the Claims process.
 A sample risk management report is included in Appendix A.